Cloud7Ez/My_Projects/Financial Modeling In Excel/README.md

 ------------------------------------------------------

-We encountered a limitation with NPV() because it treated Year 0 as Year 1, not accounting for the exact timing of cash flows.
-We switched to using XNPV(), which is better for handling time series data and provides more precise calculations, as it doesn't require periods to be the same.
+I encountered a limitation with NPV() because it treated Year 0 as Year 1, not accounting for the exact timing of cash flows.
+I switched to using XNPV(), which is better for handling time series data and provides more precise calculations, as it doesn't require periods to be the same.

 ```
 XNPV(J5,D53:N53,D15:N15)